Atmos Energy (NYSE:ATO) Updates FY 2023 Earnings Guidance

-Atmos Energy (NYSE:ATO – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
+Atmos Energy (NYSE:ATO – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $6.00-$6.10 for the period, compared to the consensus earnings per share estimate of $6.02.
 The company issued revenue guidance of -.

 Atmos Energy Trading Down 0.3 %

 Atmos Energy (NYSE:ATO – Get Rating) last posted its quarterly earnings results on Wednesday, May 3rd.
-The utilities provider reported $2.48 earnings per share for the quarter, beating analysts’ consensus estimates of $2.47 by $0.01.
-The company had revenue of $1.54 billion for the quarter, compared to the consensus estimate of $1.73 billion.
-Atmos Energy had a return on equity of 8.57% and a net margin of 18.18%.
-The firm’s quarterly revenue was down 6.6% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $2.37 EPS.
-On average, equities research analysts anticipate that Atmos Energy will post 6 EPS for the current year.
+The utilities provider reported $2.48 EPS for the quarter, beating analysts’ consensus estimates of $2.47 by $0.01.
+Atmos Energy had a net margin of 18.18% and a return on equity of 8.57%.
+The company had revenue of $1.54 billion during the quarter, compared to analyst estimates of $1.73 billion.
+During the same period in the prior year, the business posted $2.37 EPS.
+The firm’s revenue was down 6.6% compared to the same quarter last year.
+On average, analysts predict that Atmos Energy will post 6 earnings per share for the current fiscal year.

 Insider Transactions at Atmos Energy

-In related news, Director Diana J. Walters sold 390 shares of the firm’s stock in a transaction that occurred on Friday, May 5th.
+In other news, Director Diana J. Walters sold 390 shares of the company’s stock in a transaction dated Friday, May 5th.
 The shares were sold at an average price of $117.50, for a total value of $45,825.00.
-Following the completion of the transaction, the director now directly owns 2,584 shares of the company’s stock, valued at approximately $303,620.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-In other Atmos Energy news, Director Kim R. Cocklin sold 12,500 shares of the business’s stock in a transaction dated Monday, May 1st.
-The shares were sold at an average price of $114.54, for a total value of $1,431,750.00.
-Following the transaction, the director now owns 217,668 shares in the company, valued at $24,931,692.72.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Diana J. Walters sold 390 shares of the business’s stock in a transaction dated Friday, May 5th.
-The shares were sold at an average price of $117.50, for a total transaction of $45,825.00.
-Following the transaction, the director now owns 2,584 shares in the company, valued at approximately $303,620.
+Following the sale, the director now directly owns 2,584 shares of the company’s stock, valued at approximately $303,620.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, Director Diana J. Walters sold 390 shares of the company’s stock in a transaction dated Friday, May 5th.
+The shares were sold at an average price of $117.50, for a total value of $45,825.00.
+Following the sale, the director now directly owns 2,584 shares of the company’s stock, valued at approximately $303,620.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, Director Kim R. Cocklin sold 12,500 shares of the stock in a transaction dated Monday, May 1st.
+The shares were sold at an average price of $114.54, for a total transaction of $1,431,750.00.
+Following the sale, the director now directly owns 217,668 shares in the company, valued at $24,931,692.72.
 The disclosure for this sale can be found here.
-Insiders sold a total of 25,390 shares of company stock worth $2,941,825 in the last quarter.
-Insiders own 0.50% of the company’s stock.
+Insiders have sold 25,390 shares of company stock valued at $2,941,825 in the last three months.
+0.50% of the stock is currently owned by company insiders.

 Atmos Energy Company Profile